turquenite/Spurious-Correlations/README.md

 # 🔍 Analyzing Spurious Correlations with Deep Feature Reweighting

-This repository is dedicated to exploring the effect of **spurious correlations** in datasets and the application of **Deep Feature Reweighting** to address them.
+This repository is dedicated to exploring the effect of **spurious correlations** in datasets and the application of **Deep Feature Reweighting** (DFR) to address them.
 The project uses the **MNIST handwritten digit dataset**, guided by the findings from the paper "[Deep Feature Reweighting for Spurious Correlation Elimination](https://openreview.net/forum?id=Zb6c8A-Fghk)".

 ## 🛠️ Project Setup